meteor/tutorials/content/svelte/step04.md

-{{#template name="angular-step04"}}
+{{#template name="svelte-step04"}}

 # Adding tasks with a form

-In this step, we'll add an input field for users to add tasks to the list.
+In this step, we'll add an input field for users to add new tasks to the list.

-First, let's add a form to our HTML:
+First, let's add a form input to our `App` component's markup section and a `newTask` property as well.
+Svelte uses the export keyword to mark a variable declaration as a property or prop, which means it becomes accessible to consumers of the component:

-{{> DiffBox tutorialName="simple-todos-angular" step="4.1"}}
+{{> DiffBox step="4.1" tutorialName="simple-todos-svelte"}}

-Here's the JavaScript code we need to add to listen to the `submit` event on the form:
+This form will have an input element added to it that has a `bind:value` attribute bound to `newTask`.
+The `newTask` data field is bound via two-way binding to the input field.

+You can see that the `form` element has a `on:submit|preventDefault` attribute that references a method called `handleSubmit` that we will later be defined in the component.

+We can now add that `handleSubmit` method to our `App` component script section:

-{{> DiffBox tutorialName="simple-todos-angular" step="4.2"}}
+{{> DiffBox step="4.2" tutorialName="simple-todos-svelte"}}

 Now your app has a new input field.
-To add a task, just type into the input field and hit enter.
+To add a new task, just type into the input field and hit enter.
 If you open a new browser window and open the app again, you'll see that the list is automatically synchronized between all clients.

-### Attaching events to templates
+### Listening for events in Svelte

-As you can see, this is just a regular Angular application.

-In our case above, we are listening to the `submit` event on our form to call the `addTask` controller function.

 ### Inserting into a collection

-Inside our controller function, we are adding a task to the `tasks` collection by simply calling `Tasks.insert()`.
+Inside the event handler, we are adding a task to the `tasks` collection by calling `Tasks.insert()`.
 We can assign any properties to the task object, such as the time created, since we don't ever have to define a schema for the collection.

 Being able to insert anything into the database from the client isn't very secure, but it's okay for now.
-In step 9 we'll learn how we can make our app secure and restrict how data is inserted into the database.
+In step 10 we'll learn how we can make our app secure and restrict how data is inserted into the database.

 ### Sorting our tasks

 Currently, our code displays all new tasks at the bottom of the list.
 That's not very good for a task list, because we want to see the newest tasks first.

 We can solve this by sorting the results using the `createdAt` field that is automatically added by our new code.
-Until now you probably used Angular sort filter to do so. you can still use that here, but we are going to use a different method because it is better for real world use cases.

-Replace the `Tasks` collection variable with a function inside our `tasks` helper.
-The function will return the result of calling the `find` function with the `sort` parameter on our `Tasks` collection, like that:
+Just add a sort option to the `find` call inside the data container wrapping the `App` component:

-{{> DiffBox tutorialName="simple-todos-angular" step="4.3"}}
+{{> DiffBox step="4.3" tutorialName="simple-todos-svelte"}}

-To better understand the difference between using the sort filter and the collection options, check out the advanced tutorial about [search, sort and pagination](https://angular-meteor.com/tutorials/socially/angular1/search-sort-pagination-and-reactive-vars).
+Let's go back to the browser and make sure this worked: any new tasks that you add should appear at the top of the list, rather than at the bottom.

-In the next step, we'll add some very important todo list functions: checking off and deleting tasks.
+In the next step, we'll add some very important todo list features: checking off and deleting tasks.
 {{/template}}